-Most of our effort in the next year will concentrate on the implementation of distributed signal processing algorithms and we will extend our existing simulator to focus on the problem of communication constraint and remove some abstractions relating to the way signals are emitted.
+Most of our effort in the next year will concentrate on the implementation of distributed signal processing algorithms and we will extend our existing simulator to focus on the problem of communication constraints and remove some abstractions relating to the way signals are emitted.
 The software could then be published.
 Another consideration will be the running of a real-world localization trial to demonstrate algorithm performance.

-The analysis of existing results from WP6.1 will be performed and the computational and performance aspects of GPCs and other appropriate classification algorithms which have been applied to the visual, SAR and SAS datasets will be written up.
-A longer journal article will describe all our classification work to date, focusing on computational efficiency and the ranking of algorithms used in terms of accreditability or reliability leading to a comparison of current deep learning algorithms for these applications.
+A longer journal article will describe all our classification work from WP6.1 to date, focusing on computational efficiency and the ranking of algorithms used in terms of accreditability or reliability, leading to a comparison of current deep learning algorithms for applications including in the SAR, SAS and imaging domains.